salujajaskeerat/ELP305-TribeD-documentation/index.md

 - Throw sand over the contaminated area and remove the earth or sand once it has soaked up the acid/electrolyte <https://www.amazon.in/Fire-Shape-Industries-9ltr-Bucket/dp/B07YNGSGVS/ref=sr_1_2?crid=2C3LX946NRHC5&keywords=fire+bucket&qid=1643565147&s=kitchen&sprefix=fire+bucke%2Ckitchen%2C188&sr=1-2>

-- Wash down the area with a solution of common washing soda.
+- Wash down the area with a solution of ordinary washing soda.
 - Dispose of any contaminated material safely

-4. Do’s & Don'ts in and around battery room:
+4. Do's & Don'ts in and around battery room:
-   - To Ensure that the area is adequately ventilated to dissipate harmful gasses, two exhaust fans have been installed
+   - To ensure that the area is adequately ventilated to dissipate harmful gasses, two exhaust fans have been installed
    - Keep all metallic objects away from battery tops.
    - Prevent open flames, sparks or electric arcs in the battery charging areas.
    - The battery charging has been well lit with two lights